srgokribb/Rifdock-Total-Setup/README.md

 - Kernel: The core program of OS.
 It manages Security, Resource, Memory, and Abstraction of complicated information.
 - CMake: The program which generates build files(such as Makefile) that build a specific project.
 It is not the building program itself, but it is a program to generate build files.
 CMakeList.txt --(CMake)--> Makefile --(make)--> Excutables
 In CMakeList.txt, there are two kinds of information.
 One is the minimum required version of CMake and another is the information about the project.
 For CMake has been changed from previous old ones(especially ver.
 2.x), you need to identify whether the CMake which is installed in your computer is compatible to do its proper function.
-- make: File Maganement Utility which execute compile based on the dependencies described in "Makefile"
+- make: File Management Utility which execute compile based on the dependencies described in "Makefile"
 - makefile: Setting file for "make" program, which could simplify the iterative compile process.
-It defines macro, targets, rules, commands, and dependancies to compile source files with make command.
+It defines macro, targets, rules, commands, and dependencies to compile source files with make command.
 - C++11: New standard of C++.
 ISO assigned it at 12th Agust 2011.
 It made from gcc 4.3 to 4.8.
 Multi-threading programming API was standardized in this version.
 So, multi-thread programming could be performed without limitation of OS(Windows, Linux, IOS, and Android).\
-- API: Aplication Programming Interface
+- API: Application Programming Interface
 - OpenMP:
 - OpenMPI:

-### Basic concepts to install program in linux
+### Basic concepts and commands to install programs in linux
 - / - root directory
 - ./ - current directory
 - ../ - superior directory